pickles-dev/cordova-plugin-firebase/README.md

 **Note that the Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or Firebase features won't work.**

-### Notes about phonegap-plugin-push
+### Android `phonegap-plugin-push` modifications

-If you also use phonegap-plugin-push in your app, it requires com.google.android.gms:play-services-gcm library, which is also required as a dependency by the firebase library.
+The `phonegap-plugin-push` plugin requires com.google.android.gms:play-services-gcm library, which is also required as a dependency by the firebase library.
 As a result, the version of both libraries must match for the project to compile.

-To ensure this, you can edit `platforms/android/project.properties` and replace:
+To ensure this, you should edit `platforms/android/project.properties` and replace:
 ```
 com.google.android.gms:play-services-gcm:+
 ```